britive/access-broker-examples/Active Directory/README.md

 # Active Directory Access

-This folder contains various examples Powershell scripts.
+This folder contains various examples PowerShell scripts.
 These scripts allow for better access management in Active Directory.
 The goal here is to secure high privilege access by granting ephemeral access or rotating credentials of powerful user accounts.

 To **run Active Directory (AD) cmdlets like `Get-ADUser` or `Add-ADGroupMember` on a Windows machine**, the following prerequisites must be met: